AeroPress Coffee Maker Review

 If you knock it over with an elbow when reaching for your cheerios you can just pick it up again; no breakage and no glass.
 If you dropped it off the top of a building, however, it would probably break, like anything else.

-The AeroPress is brilliant.
+the AeroPress, a brewer that has its own World AeroPress Championship and is reviewed extensively by James Hoffmann, The AeroPress is brilliant.
 Buy one, use it and let it change your world.

 AeroPress Go Review – Perfect Portability

 The original AeroPress is very portable.
-The device is so light and compact, that I can put it in my suitcase and brew a cup wherever I go.
+The device is so light and compact that I can put it in my suitcase and brew a cup wherever I go.
 I’ve been known for my pickiness when it comes to coffee, and hotel or resort coffee is not something I enjoy.
 Although my favorite coffee is espresso, AeroPress is a close competitor on my top three.

 The new brewer is a little bit more expensive, but the kit includes the portable mug and the lid for a complete set.
-The Go a bit more compact, allowing you to fit it in a smaller suitcase, and making better use of the space.
+The Go is a bit more compact, allowing you to fit it in a smaller suitcase, and making better use of the space.

 Conclusion